 I was particularly impressed by the huge offer in restaurants.
 There’s a bit of everything here, from the authentic street food stall to the high-end luxury dining.
 Cafés where you can work a bit while grabbing a coffee are the best I’ve been.
 Ever.

 And not to mention the rooftop bars.
 Other places in Vietnam also have them, but Ho Chi Minh City is a whole hub of them.
 The OMG Rooftop has drinks at decent prices and an awesome view over the Ben Thanh Market in the heart of District 1.
+Stay in this area to be close to everything!

 15The traffic is really hectic.